yuzhoumo/dotfiles/README.md

 ## Installation: Using Git & bootstrap script

-You can clone the repository wherever you want (I prefer mine in `~/Code/github/dotfiles`).
-The bootstrapper script will pull in the latest version and copy the files to your home folder.
+Clone the repository and the bootstrapper script will pull in the latest version and copy the files to your home folder.

 ```bash
 git clone https://github.com/yuzhoumo/dotfiles.git && cd dotfiles && source bootstrap.sh